yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 > When you view or click on a sponsored shortcut, Firefox sends [anonymized technical data](https://www.mozilla.org/privacy/firefox/#recommend-relevant-content) to our partner through a Mozilla-owned proxy service.
 The code for this proxy service is available [on GitHub](https://github.com/mozilla/gcp-ingestion) for interested technical audiences. **This data does not include any personally identifying information and is only shared when you click on a sponsored shortcut.**

 Mozilla says that data about interactions with sponsored shortcuts are **"only shared when you click on a sponsored shortcut"** via a Mozilla-owned proxy service.
-There is no mention here of *linking* that data with personally identifiable information ("technical and interaction data" is personally identifiable), and Mozilla even says that "this data is ... only shared when you click" -- Firefox telemetry data is not sent on demand!
+There is no mention here of *linking* that data with personally identifiable information, and Mozilla even says that "this data is ... only shared when you click" -- Firefox telemetry data is not sent on demand!

 As far as I can tell, Firefox help was not upfront about this, but please correct me with any additional references to documentation.